Brain Facts that Will Blow Your Mind | Reader's Digest

 The brain itself can't feel painTatiana Ayazo /Rd.com Ever wonder how brain surgeons are able to perform surgeries on patients while they're awake?
 Beth McQuiston, MD, neurologist and medical director at Abbott, explains that even though the brain contains layers of coverings and blood vessels that contain pain receptors, the brain itself has zero.
 When a person has a headache, for example, it's often thought of as pain stemming from the brain, but this is actually not the case.
 The muscles and skin surrounding the brain, however, can feel pain.
 These are the 16 signs your headache pain could actually be something worse.

 Your brain is greedyTatiana Ayazo /Rd.com Your brain might account for only about three percent of your body weight, but it receives about 30 percent of the blood being pumped by your heart.
 This shows how much attention and support it requires in comparison to the other seemingly important areas of your body.
-"The brain is like a spoiled and demanding child, but yet it is extremely smart, and efficient," explains Bennet Omalu, MD, forensic pathologist, neuropathologist, epidemiologist and clinical professor at University of California, Davis.
+"The brain is like a spoiled and demanding child, but yet it is extremely smart, and efficient," explains Bennet Omalu, MD, forensic pathologist, neuropathologist, epidemiologist, clinical professor at University of California, Davis and author of Truth Doesn't Have a Side.
 "It takes the brain about 1/10,000th of a second to respond to something and generate an action."

 You actually do use most of your brain, most of the timeTatiana Ayazo /Rd.com Though the film Limitless with Bradley Cooper lead people to think that they use only a tiny portion of their brain, this is actually not true.
 "This misconception came about because the brain is so adaptable that sometimes minor damage causes only subtle problems," explains Brett Wingeier, PhD, engineer, neuroscientist and co-founder of Halo Neuroscience.
 "The fact is, most of your brain is constantly working—to sense, process, think, move, and even dream."
 Even when you head to sleep at night, your brain is still hard at work!
 Here are what your dreams reveal about you.